CWingYip/flappy-bird-game/README.md

 # FlappyBird Game

 A simple FlappyBird game implemented in Python using Pygame and Flask for web browser play.
+This game features custom-drawn sprites and a scrolling background.

 ## Features